GenericMappingTools/gmt/doc/rst/source/gmt.conf.rst

 .. glossary::

     **FORMAT_CLOCK_IN**
-        Formatting template that indicates how an input clock string is formatted.
+        Formatting template that indicates how a clock string is formatted.
         This template is then used to guide the reading of clock strings in data fields.
+        To use a floating point format for the smallest unit (e.g., seconds), append **.xxx**, where the number of x indicates the desired precision.
+        If no floating point is indicated then the smallest specified unit will be rounded off to nearest integer.
+        For 12-hour clocks, append **am**, **AM**, **a.m.**, or **A.M.** (GMT will replace a|A with p|P for pm).
-To properly decode 12-hour clocks, append **am** or **pm** (or upper case) to match your data records.
-As examples, try hh:mm, hh:mm:ssAM, etc. [default is **hh:mm:ss**].
+        As examples, try hh:mm, hh:mm:ssAM, hh:mm:ss.xxxx etc. [default is **hh:mm:ss**].

     **FORMAT_CLOCK_MAP**
         Formatting template that indicates how an output clock string is to